 Giving East Toronto the healthcare facility it deserves

 The Hospital's campus renewal, which begins this spring by breaking ground on the new Patient Care Centre, will see the addition of a new inter-faith sanctuary to offer an inclusive space of reflection, contemplation and meditation for everyone – something Trevor is very excited about.

 “The inter-faith sanctuary will be a place where anyone – regardless of their religious background or faith, will connect with something transcendent,” says Trevor.
 “At the core of our practice, we try to understand another person's humanity to deliver care that is dignified and respectful.”

-In addition to the inter-faith sanctuary, the revitalized Hospital campus will include an HVAC system to allow for Indigenous smudging ceremonies, an intuitive wayfinding system that incorporates universal signs and landmarks for easier understanding by non-English readers and gender inclusive symbols and language on all public washrooms.
+In addition to the inter-faith sanctuary, the revitalized Hospital campus will include an intuitive wayfinding system that incorporates universal signs and landmarks for easier understanding by non-English readers and gender inclusive symbols and language on all public washrooms.